 The tree is also covered in regal red and gold mirrored ornaments and topped with an angel, dressed in a gold dress and red velvet robe.
 These traditional Christmas decoration ideas are only fitting for one of the grandest homes in England – but can be recreated (if, at least, on a smaller scale) in any home.

-At Windsor castle, evergreens are the centrepiece of the festive display.
+At Windsor castle, evergreens are the centerpiece of the festive display.
 A total of six trees have been included in the Queen’s festive decorations.

-Another large tree adorned in a matching red and gold colour scheme has been placed in the castle’s Inner Hall.
-While three smaller trees, decorated with glittering gold ornaments, line the Queen’s gallery.
+Another large tree adorned in a matching red and gold color scheme has been placed in the castle’s Inner Hall.
+While three smaller trees, decorated with glittering gold ornaments, often line the Queen’s gallery.